 Arizona State Museum administers the protection, respectful treatment, and repatriation of human remains encountered on state and private land in Arizona (ARS § 41-844 and § 41-865, respectively).
 State lands means lands owned or controlled by the State of Arizona or by any agency, instrumentality, or political subdivision of the State of Arizona, including any county or municipal corporation.

 Among its responsibilities, the Repatriation Office oversees:

-- The discovery and repatriation of human remains discovered on state (A.R.S. § 41-844) and private (A.R.S. § 41-865) land in Arizona.
+- Disturbances of human remains on state (ARS § 41-844) and private (ARS § 41-865) land in Arizona and their repatriation.

-- Consultations regarding human remains discovery.
+- Consultations regarding human remains disturbances.

-All requests for service from the ASM Repatriation Office use the ASM Request Quote for Services website found at: https://uavpr.arizona.edu/ASM/quoterequest.
+All requests for service from the ASM Repatriation Office use the ASM Request Quote for Services website at: https://uavpr.arizona.edu/ASM/quoterequest.
 Please note that in addition to filling out the form on the quote request website, forms and additional backup documentation are required for all services.
 Links to forms, form instructions, and other guidance documents may be found here.